NSXBet/protoc-gen-go-cache-manager/README.md

 ## Features

-- **Smart**: go-cache-manager uses the singleflight package to ensure that only one goroutine is fetching the data at a time.
-This is useful when you have multiple goroutines trying to fetch the same data at the same time.
-This avoids the issue of the [thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem), that can easily DDoS your database.
+- 💡 Smart: go-cache-manager utilizes the singleflight package to ensure only one goroutine fetches the data at a time.
+This is especially useful when multiple goroutines try to access the same data simultaneously, preventing the [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem) that can easily DDoS your database.
-- **Type-Safe**: go-cache-manager uses protobuf definitions to generate the cache management code.
-This ensures that the cache keys are always correct and that the stored cache data is always used correctly.
+- 🔒 Type-Safe: By using protobuf definitions to generate the cache management code, go-cache-manager guarantees that cache keys are always correct and stored cache data is used properly.
-- **Binary**: since go-cache-manager stores the marshalled version of the protobuf definitions, it will use less space than your usual JSON storing cache.
+- 📦 Efficient Storage: Storing the marshalled version of the protobuf definitions, go-cache-manager uses less space than typical JSON storage.
-- **Compatible**: go-cache-manager uses protobuf, and with that, the stored data is already backwards and forwards compatible, provided you follow the protobuf rules.
+- 🔄 Compatible: With protobuf, the stored data is inherently backward and forward compatible, as long as protobuf rules are followed.
-- **Layered**: go-cache-manager provides layers of cache.
-By default you'll be using an in-memory cache, as well as a Redis cache.
+- 📚 Layered: go-cache-manager offers multiple layers of cache.
+By default, it provides both an in-memory cache and a Redis cache.
-- **Configurable**: go-cache-manager allows options to be passed to the cache manager.
-This allows you to configure the cache manager to your needs with options such as Prometheus prefix, redis endpoint and skipping the in-memory-cache layer.
-For all the available options check the Cache Manager Options section below.
+- ⚙️ Configurable: You can pass various options to go-cache-manager to tailor it to your needs, such as Prometheus prefix, Redis endpoint, and the option to skip the in-memory cache layer.
+For a complete list of options, check the Cache Manager Options section below.

 ## Usage